Located: Administration Building, B204

 Located: Student Center, D110B

-The Student-Veterans Coordinator is available to assist active duty service members, veterans, their dependents, and International Students in the application and processing of VA and DOD Education Benefits as well as SEVIS related documentation and updates.
-Students who intend to utilize these education benefits are encouraged to contact the Unique Populations Coordinator.
+The Veteran Engagement Liaison is available to assist active duty service members, veterans, their dependents, and International Students in applying for and processing VA and DOD Education Benefits and SEVIS-related documentation and updates.
+Students who intend to utilize these education benefits are encouraged to contact Veteran Liaison.

 Students intending to use the New Jersey National Guard Tuition Waiver Program must also contact the Financial Aid Office at 973-300-2225/2227.